 No individual has the authority to alter or modify this policy manual, create a contract, or enter into an agreement whether in written, oral, or implied form that is in conflict with this policy manual.
-Any and all modifications and/or exceptions to this policy must be by official action of the Manitowoc Public Library Board of Trustees.
+Any and all modifications and/or exceptions to this policy must be by official action of the City of Manitowoc Common Council.